jadew33/test/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Note that I was not able to get commands like `next start` or `next build` working on my device.
+If you face the same issues, try running `npm run build` or `npm run start` instead.

 # Styling Guidelines

 There is both [TailwindCSS](https://tailwindcss.com/) and [SASS](https://sass-lang.com/) installed on this project.